jplatta/practice_coding/practical_ood_in_ruby/chap_five/code.md

   end
 end

-# if pass an instance of the Mechanic class to the Trip.prepare method, it works
+# if passed an instance of the Mechanic class to the Trip.prepare method, it works
 class Mechanic
   def prepare_bicycles(bicycles)
     bicycles.each { |bicycle| prepare_bicycle(bicycle) }